 Stock Compensation- In March 2016, the Financial Accounting Standards Board issued Accounting Standards Update 2016-09 "Compensation-Stock Compensation" (Topic 718), which changes the accounting for certain aspects of share-based payments to employees.
 The new guidance requires excess tax benefits and tax deficiencies to be recorded in the income statement when the awards vest or are settled.
 Additionally, cash flows related to excess tax benefits will no longer be separately classified as a financing activity and will be included as an operating activity on the consolidated statements of cash flows.
 The guidance allows for an accounting policy election to account for forfeitures as they occur.
 The standard is effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
-Early adoption is permitted.
-We are currently evaluating the requirements of the standard and have not yet determined its impact on our consolidated financial statements.
+We adopted this standard effective April 1, 2017 and it did not have a material impact on our consolidated financial statements.